GrigorijNik/ClaPNAC/Readme.md

  ## Usage

-Takes all PDB files from input directory and annotate N-AA contacts.
+Takes all files in .pdb or .cif from input directory and annotate N-AA contacts.
+The results are saving into csv files. ([inputfile]_[representation]_[threshold].csv)

+-i input directory
-The results are saving into csv files. ([inputfile]_[representation]_[threshold].csv) Range (-r) is a range number for ContExt, means the maximum distance for the contacts.
+-t full atom (FA) or coarse-grained (CGR) representation will be used -o threshold for output scores, doublets esimated with the score lower than threshold will be not included in the report file -r is a range number for ContExt, means the maximum distance for the contacts.
--s option is for sequence: it shows sequence and mark * residues making interactions with score > 0.5 and prepare output picture with heatmap
+-s option is for sequence: it shows sequence and mark * residues making interactions with score > 0.5

 Please see the examples in **test** directory